Decolonizing the ROGUE River:

 A Leadership Experience

-A unique opportunity to join an experiential Justice, Equity, Diversity, and Inclusion leadership workshop facilitated by REAL Consulting
+A unique opportunity to join a Justice, Equity, Diversity, and Inclusion leadership workshop facilitated by REAL Consulting

 History did not start at 1800.
 For thousands of years before colonization, the Rogue River Valley had other Indigenous names by the Indigenous Tolowa and Takelma people that stewarded its shores for generations.
 On this trip, you will experience the river from a new perspective by connecting to a history that you won’t find in any guidebook.
 You will receive the gift of a transformative frame of reference that you can share with others in both the back and front country.